 Wireless internet access is now available at certain locations around Itasca State Park!
 Please note that signal strength may vary.

 Access is available at the Jacob V. Brower Visitor Center, Douglas Lodge, Pine Ridge Campground, and Bear Paw Campground.

 Itasca State Park is not a geocaching demonstration park.
-You will need to bring your own GPS unit when searching for our Avian Adventure cache card.
 The closest demonstration park with GPS units to check out is Lake Bemidji State Park.
 Enjoy your treasure hunt!

 Purchase a Minnesota State Parks Gift Card.